Coarse Equivalences of Euclidean Buildings: Spherical buildings

-\end{Lem} \begin{Cor} Let $B,B'$ be spherical buildings of the same type and let $\phi:B\rTo B'$ be a simplicial epimorphism over $I$.
+\end{Lem} \begin{Cor} Let $B,B'$ be spherical buildings of the same type and let $\phi:B\rTo B'$ be a type-preserving simplicial surjective map.
 If $B'$ is thick, then $B$ is also thick.

 \end{Cor} A thick spherical building is determined by its apartment complex which we introduce now.
-This complex appeared already in \ref{BoundaryLemma}.
-We will see later that the apartment complex of the spherical building at infinity is a coarse invariant of a Euclidean building. \begin{Num}\textbf{The apartment complex} Let $B$ be a building and $Apt(B)$ its set of apartments.
-The \emph{apartment complex} $AC(B)$ is the simplicial complex whose simplices are finite subsets $A_1,\ldots,A_k$ of apartments, with $A_1\cap\cdots\cap A_k\neq\emptyset$ (in other words, $AC(B)$ is the nerve of the covering $Apt(B)$ of $B$). \end{Num} If $B$ is thick, then every simplex $a\in B$ can be written as an intersection of finitely many apartments. \begin{Prop} Let $B_1,B_2$ be thick spherical buildings and let $\phi:AC(B_1)\rTo AC(B_2)$ be a simplicial isomorphism.
-Then there is a unique isomorphism $\Phi:B_1\rTo B_2$ such that $\phi(A)=\Phi(A)$ for all $A\in Apt(B_1)$.
+This complex appeared already in \ref{BoundaryLemma} for the special case of rank $1$ buildings.
+We will see later that the apartment complex of the spherical building at infinity is a coarse invariant of a Euclidean building. \begin{Num}\textbf{The apartment complex\ } Let $B$ be a building and $Apt(B)$ its set of apartments.
+The \emph{apartment complex} $AC(B)$ is the simplicial complex whose simplices are finite subsets $A_1,\ldots,A_k$ of apartments, with $A_1\cap\cdots\cap A_k\neq\emptyset$ (in other words, $AC(B)$ is the \emph{nerve} of the covering $Apt(B)$ of $B$). \end{Num} If $B$ is thick, then every simplex $a\in B$ can be written as an intersection of finitely many apartments. \begin{Prop} Let $B_1,B_2$ be thick spherical buildings and let $\phi:AC(B_1)\rTo AC(B_2)$ be a simplicial isomorphism.
+Then there is a unique simplicial isomorphism $\Phi:B_1\rTo B_2$ such that $\phi(A)=\Phi(A)$ for all $A\in Apt(B_1)$.